A few of the common questions I get:

 I have been breeding all of my cows to A2A2 bulls so the vast majority of my herd is confirmed A2A2.
 I do have a few that are A1A2, but all milk is combined before being distributed.
 I personally find the A2A2 research is hard to draw strong conclusions from since it’s primarily looking at pasteurized milk.
 I have chosen to bring in those genetics, but decided against removing the beloved A1A2 cows I have, since consuming it raw provides so many protective elements for digestibility.

-What do the cows eat?
+What do your cows eat?

 My cows are 100% grass-fed.
 There are no grains ever offered, so there’s no need to worry about corn, soy or any other contaminants leeching into the milk.
 They have access to a “cafeteria-style” large, divided box of 16 individual minerals, salt and kelp.
 It amazes me each time to watch them stick their nose in and go through until they find the one they need!
 Surely we also have that innate knowledge inside us…?